Understand the EDA Account Model

-In the higher ed world, however, we track things a bit differently.
+In the K-20 world, however, we track things a bit differently.
 Yes, we manage activities with companies and businesses that we partner with to attract potential students, high schools we recruit from, and other institutions that we receive transfers from.
 But in addition to all that, we care about our students—what they’re doing, the classes they’re taking, and the clubs they belong to.
-In higher ed, we also want to keep track of things like departments, sports teams, and alumni networks.
+We also want to keep track of things such as departments, sports teams, and alumni networks.
 How then, is one supposed to manage all these components in an application designed for business?

-With HEDA and the HEDA account model, Salesforce.org has designed a great solution!
+With EDA and the EDA account model, Salesforce.org has designed a great solution!

-The HEDA account model is closely aligned to the standard Salesforce account model.
+The EDA account model is closely aligned to the standard Salesforce account model.
 It gives you all the power of Salesforce without forcing you to customize the business side to suit your needs.
 You can still do business tracking in Salesforce if you want to—standard Salesforce objects like opportunities and cases don’t go away.
-But with HEDA, Salesforce.org has created an application that provides first-class, custom functionality geared toward higher ed audiences and workflows.
+But with EDA, Salesforce.org has created an application that provides custom functionality geared toward how education audiences work.

-In the HEDA account model, the standard Salesforce account object acts as a container account.
+In the EDA account model, the standard Salesforce account object acts as a container account.
 EDA offers two kinds of container accounts.
-One kind, referred to as the “administrative account.”
-It has a single contact, which is often a student but could be a faculty member, alumni or other person related to the educational institution, associated with it.
+One kind, referred to as an “administrative account,” has a single contact associated with it—this is often a student but sometimes a faculty member, alumni, or other person related to the educational institution.
 The relationship between the account and contact is one to one.
-So for each contact that you create in HEDA, you also have a unique administrative account.
+So for each contact that you create in EDA, you also have a unique administrative account.
 You can think of an administrative account as the account-level representation of a contact.

-Whichever account model you go with, Salesforce creates the administrative account for you each time you create an independent contact (that is, a contact that is not part of another account).
+Whichever account model you go with, Salesforce creates the container account (administrative or household) for you each time you create an independent contact (that is, a contact that is not part of another account).
 The name of the new account uses the last name of the new contact.
 EDA allows you to customize the naming convention of the container account too!
-For example, contact Pete Peterson belongs to the Peterson administrative account.
+For example, contact Pete Peterson belongs to the Peterson Administrative Account.
 On the contact record, it looks like this:

-So now we have a contact and an associated account, but the contact record doesn’t mean anything unless you can do something with it.
+So now we have a contact and an administrative (or household) account, but the contact record doesn’t mean anything unless you can do something with it.
 When you first create it, the contact is a blank canvas.
 It simply represents a person that you have basic information about.
-But, now you need to define how that person relates to your educational institution.
+But now you need to define how that person relates to your educational institution.
 Is the contact a student, a faculty member, an alumni, or more than one of those?
 Does the contact play sports or belong to specific clubs?
-And does that contact have connections to any other contacts at your educational institution?
+And does the contact have connections to any other contacts at your educational institution?
 Is the contact the child of an alumni member?
 Is the contact married to another contact?
 This is where relationships and affiliations come in.

-- The relationship custom object tracks relationships between contacts.
+- The relationship custom object tracks relationships between contacts (who do they know?)

-- The affiliation custom object tracks affiliations between contacts and other accounts.
+- The affiliation custom object tracks affiliations between contacts and other accounts (what are their interests?)

 What do we mean by other accounts in this instance?
 Well, in EDA that could be a department.
 It could also be a sports team.
 It might be a prospective employer.
 The architecture is flexible!
 The important thing to remember is that affiliated accounts aren’t other people.
-They’re bigger things such as departments, universities, and other institutions.
+They’re bigger things such as departments, academic programs, universities, and other companies or organizations.
 And as part of the affiliation, you determine the connection the contact has to the account (student, faculty, athlete, and so on) by including the contact’s role.
-Connections between people—technically other contact records in Salesforce—are created using the relationships object.

 Now that you understand a little bit about the architecture, let’s go ahead and create our first contact and administrative account.

-To create the administrative account, you don’t have to do anything special—just create the contact!
+To create an administrative account, you don’t have to do anything special—just create a new contact!
 Salesforce creates the administrative account for you based on the new contact’s name.

 Remember, the administrative account is simply an umbrella account that acts as a container for the contact.